 Abstract: This is the story of my voyage to America, the sacrifices my parents made including giving up seeing their family for over 11 years, and how Harry Potter aided me through my struggle with the burden that was placed on me.
 This essay depicts the life lessons I was taught and the light I discovered within myself.
 Harry Potter has helped me in ways no one can even begin to imagine.

-How has Harry Potter effected your life?
+How has Harry Potter affected your life?
 Before I delve into the immense impact that Harry Potter has had on my life, I must explain my background.
 I come from a country where things like food are scarce – a life unlike the luxury America provides – instead a country that hardens the heart and demonstrates how harsh the world can really be.
 This country lacks numerous things but most of all a voice for its people.
 Hovering over my people much like The Party in George Orwell’s 1984, our monarchial government defines everything a country shouldn’t place in a position of power.
 Understanding the lack of success I would achieve there, my parents made a pact to bring me to the most remarkable country on Earth.
-I stepped into the USA on August 28, 2000 at the age of 5 and ever since then my parents have taught me that by leaving behind all their family and abandoning their secure jobs, their futures rest on my shoulders.
-It is a burden none of my peers can even begin to understand and for years I searched for a way to express the pain that this burden carried, however I was unsuccessful until Harry Potter came along.
+I stepped into the USA on August 28, 2000, at the age of five, and ever since then, my parents have taught me that by leaving behind their families and abandoning their secure jobs, their futures rest on my shoulders.
+It is a burden none of my peers can even begin to understand and for years I searched for a way to express the pain that this burden carried; however, I was unsuccessful until Harry Potter came along.

-I am currently a sophomore and am involved in many activities including Football, Track, and Wrestling.
-I seem to be told I am very athletic and smart but I don’t like to be arrogant.
+I am currently a sophomore and am involved in many activities including football, track, and wrestling.
+I often seem to be told I am very athletic and smart, but I don’t like to be arrogant.
 I hope to one day become a heart surgeon as well as a writer.
 Harry Potter has inspired me to write tales so that perhaps one day, I can return the favor to Rowling and instill happiness and hope in someone else.